ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 Check out [How Ansible Works](https://www.ansible.com/overview/how-ansible-works) to learn more.

-# My First Ansible Playbook
+# Home Lab Ansible Playbook

 You can find my Ansible playbook and in this Github repository: [github.com/smitchell/ansible-home-lab](https://github.com/smitchell/ansible-home-lab).
 Its purpose is to automate the set-up of new nodes in my cluster.
 Not all my Raspberry Pis are Kubernetes nodes.
 One is the Network Attached Storage, and another is the Rancher Server, so I didn’t include the installation of Kubernetes in this playbook.